Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

 \subsubsection{TSMI restoration CNN}

 We employed Zhang's Deep Residual U-Net (DRUNet) model~\cite{zhang2021drunet}, a state-of-the-art CNN recently used for MRF reconstruction in~\cite{fatania2022plug,fatania2023equivariant}.
-We trained the network for TSMI restoration task; similar to our MRF-IDDPM, the inputs are aliased-contaminated TSMIs from gridding reconstruction of faster MRF acquisitions, and outputs are the reference TSMIs from longer acquisitions.
+We trained the network for TSMI restoration task; similar to our MRF-IDDPM, the inputs are aliasing-contaminated TSMIs from gridding reconstruction of faster MRF acquisitions, and outputs are the reference TSMIs from longer acquisitions.
 Similar to~\cite{fatania2023equivariant}, the residual U-Net architecture had four down/upsampling blocks staring with 32 feature channels, ReLU activations, strided convolutional layers for downsampling and transpose convolutional layers for up sampling.
-Model was trained using Mean Squared Error (MSE) loss and ADAM optimiser for 5,000 epochs, with tuned hyperparamters for learning rate $10^{-4}$ and batch size 32, and using the same patch-wise data augmentation strategy employed in MRF-IDDPM training.
+The model was trained using Mean Squared Error (MSE) loss and ADAM optimiser for 5,000 epochs, with tuned hyperparameters for the learning rate of $10^{-4}$ and batch size 32, and using the same patch-wise data augmentation strategy employed in MRF-IDDPM training.